Remembering Judy at Christmas

 Desperately trying to stop the pre-sob twitching in my face, I slowly rose and shuffled up the stairs to hide in the bedroom I shared with my brother.
 There I would weep in solitude at my mistreatment and scream my accusations of injustice into the pillow on my bed.

-This was quite the shock, for up to that point in my life, unexpected sightings of my brother did not end well for me.
+It was quite the shock, for up to that point in my life, unexpected sightings of my brother did not end well for me… But this time was different.

 My suspicion quickly gave way to pure Christmas joy.
 I wiped away my tears of self-pity and within minutes my tin train was occupied by plastic army men plotting explosions, violent collisions, and derailings.